 North America release date

-The North America market usually get its release date a few weeks earlier than over here in the UK.
-If you track that forward for the Doctor Strange in the Multiverse of Madness Blu-ray and 4K it means it should be out in the US and Canada around mid-July.
+The North America market usually get its release date a few weeks earlier than over here in the UK, but as things stand there’s no reference on the main sites.
+If you track that forward for the Doctor Strange in the Multiverse of Madness Blu-ray and 4K it means it should be out in the US and Canada around early-July.
+However, Disney and Marvel might be waiting on the streaming launch before confirming things.

 One thing to bear in min, though, is that North American also gets early access purchase options at the same time as rental.
 Make sure you check that option out if you’re planning on catching the higher priced Home Premier digital, because it should only be a few dollars more to buy it.